austichen/leetcode-downloader/README.md

 If you want to have the `runtime percentile` added, perform the following steps:
 1. Download the correct version of [`chromedriver`](https://chromedriver.chromium.org/downloads) for your computer and chrome version
-2. Move `chromedriver.exe` executable to a directory of your choice.
+2. Extract the `chromedriver.exe` executable to a directory of your choice.
 If you want to keep it simple, move it into this folder
 3. Add the `chromedriver_path` key to your `config.json`:
 ```
 "chromedriver_path": "path/to/chromedriver.exe"